Three months have passed since I’ve written anything and it feels like a burden to write something again.

 When you are conscious of your fears, you can actually fight your fears.
 When you are conscious of your health conditions, you can actually do some research and improve it.

 The same goes for focus.
-When you are conscious about how much you unfocus, you can actually learn how to become focused.
+When you are conscious of how much you unfocus, you can actually learn how to become focused.

 For me, challenges are so powerful they make me do anything.
 But it doesn’t mean that if you challenge me to do something stupid I’ll do it.